lykinsbd/stockpiler/README.md

 # Stockpiler
-Stockpiler gathers backups of network devices via Nornir - a Python based automation tool.
+Stockpiler gathers network device configurations and stores them in a local Git repository.

 Stockpiler utilizes Nornir, Netmiko, and GitPython for a fully self-contained backup solution, and has been tested to function on Linux, MacOS, and Windows.

-By default, it will read in device inventory/config from `/etc/stockpiler/`, and output backups to `/opt/stockpiler/`.
+By default, it will read in device inventory from `/etc/stockpiler/`, and output backups to `/opt/stockpiler/`.
  Both are configurable by command line arguments.

 # Installation